 Whether for its health benefits or its culinary uses , licorice deserves a closer look.
-In this article, we invite you to discover everything there is to know about licorice, from its origins to its different uses.
+In this article, we invite you to discover everything there is to know about licorice, from its origins to its various uses.

 Origins and cultivation of licorice